-The legal document relating to the mortgage which will continue until such time as the loan is repaid.
+A mortgage deed is a legal document relating to the mortgage that will continue until the loan is repaid.

 Mortgage valuation report

-In order to secure a mortgage offer you would usually have to pay for a mortgage valuation report.
+To secure a mortgage offer, you would usually have to pay for a mortgage valuation report.
 This should not be confused with a survey report – the mortgage valuation report merely confirms to the lender that the property is worth at least the amount they are lending to you and it is not their responsibility to point out any works that need to be carried out.

 Also referred to as Official Copies this is a record held by the Land Registry detailing the extent of a property, its owner and the rights and obligations affecting it.

-The sum that the borrower needs to pay to the lender in order for the mortgage to be paid off in total and discharged.
+The sum that the borrower needs to pay to the lender for the mortgage to be paid off in total and discharged.

 A method of checking matters that may affect the property.
 The search ought to cover the property and not simply the surrounding area.

 A government tax payable in most cases by every buyer of a property.